 Ellie and Carrie kept in contact after her internship.
 Both of them knew they wanted to collaborate at some point, but hadn’t quite found the right project.
 Carrie originally wanted a different photography project from Ellie, but after a discussion and a few meetings, they agreed on her moon series.
 I ask Ellie how the project came about, she said, “I started doing this project in 2013.
 Two years after I graduated from my MA, I decided to go to New York.
 I was talking to my brother on the phone and the only thing in common we could see was the moon, he was in Greece and I was looking out over New York.
 I started thinking that the moon is like a reference point that connects us all, regardless of where you are.”

 The moon and sky bring people together, so Ellie starting taking photos of the moon in every location she visited.
 She was reading a lot into astronomy at the time and constantly gazing at the stars, not expecting this habit of hers to turn into a series.
-She took images in dozens of places, some that stuck with her were in Los Angeles, New York, England, Scotland, France, Italy, and China.
+She took images in dozens of places, some that stuck with her was in Los Angeles, New York, England, Scotland, France, Italy, and China.
 For this exhibition, the images of the moon are labelled numerically as she wanted to keep the location a secret.
 I asked what she wanted the public to take from her series, she said, “I wanted it to be a very honest portrayal of the moon and what we see and share globally.
 The other interesting thing about the series is that the sky is always clear, there is nothing else in the image, so you don’t get any other information from the series.
 That simplicity creates a sense of calmness.
 I hope it makes people feel peaceful and creates a sense of togetherness, maybe intimacy also.
 It creates a sense of familiarity and safeness like you are at home.”
 None of the images has been zoomed into, others have told Ellie that it is like “having a slice of the sky being cut-out and put into a gallery” for them.

 Emerging artist like Ellie Tsatsou, Marco Walker and Bindi Vora will be showcasing a body of photography in a sculptural way, all of the pieces in the show identify with an immersive, filmic tradition, whereby each artist takes a long-term approach to building a story, constructing these bodies of work across a number of frames, or even years, to create a visual narrative, to build a landscape.
 The venus is a unique space in central London that houses creative companies including Dazed Media, The Vinyl Factory, The Spaces and FACT magazine, plus hosts London Fashion Week and exhibitions that include ‘The Infinite Mix’.